mihirp161/jobhuntShinyApp/README.md

 Project Description
 --------------------
 Scraped some Data Science Job listings within 150 mile radius of Tampa, and analysing what are some hot things (in terms of tech, skills, and knowledge) with Shiny.
+*Due to privacy reasons (and saving me a bill) everything related to ggmap is turned into static response.
+And key has been removed.
+If you're running the file, please provide it your Google API key.
+Sorry about inconvenience!*

 Author
 -------